Command-line usage

 Discovery

 The tool can automatically discover supported devices using a broadcast-based discovery protocol.
-This works by sending an UDP datagram on port 9999 to the broadcast address (defaulting to 255.255.255.255).
+This works by sending an UDP datagram on ports 9999 and 20002 to the broadcast address (defaulting to 255.255.255.255).

-On multihomed systems, you can use --target option to specify the broadcsat target.
+On multihomed systems, you can use --target option to specify the broadcast target.
 For example, if your devices reside in network 10.0.0.0/24 you can use kasa --target 10.0.0.255 discover to discover them.

 Note